The-Marcy-Lab-School/marcy-curriculum-docs/how-tos/deploying-using-render.md

 ## Deploy A Static Server with Vite

-Since projects built using Vite need to be built to generate static assets, we need to modify the deployment process so that each time a new version of the repository is created via a new commit, the static assets are re-built.
+Projects built using Vite need to run the command `npm run build` to generate static assets.
+So, we need to modify the deployment process so that each time a new version of the repository is created via a new commit, the static assets are re-built.

 Rather than building those assets locally and then pushing the `dist/` folder to the repo, we'll just configure the server to build the static assets each time a commit is detected.